HisayoshiMuramatsu/QDOB/README.md

 # QDOB - Quasi-periodic Disturbance Observer

 This is a control algorithm of the quasi-periodic disturbance observer (QDOB) proposed in [1].
-It is implemented for a position control simulation of a mechanical system 1/(Ms^2) under harmonic disturbances with an outer proportional-derivative position control in C++.
+It is implemented for a position control simulation of a mechanical system 1/(Ms^2) under harmonic disturbances with an outer proportional-derivative position controller in C++.

 The QDOB is used to estimate and compensate for a quasi-periodic disturbance, including harmonics.
 It is two-degree-of-freedom control affecting only disturbance suppression and is usually used with command tracking control.
 The QDOB has the following three characteristics.